Ahmedabad Junction railway station

+Ahmedabad Junction railway station (station code: ADI), also known as Kalupur railway station, is the main railway station serving Ahmedabad, Gujarat, India.
+It is an important railway station of the Western Railway zone and serves as a major rail hub connecting Ahmedabad with various cities across Gujarat and other parts of India.
+The station is located in the Kalupur area of Ahmedabad.

 History

 Before the partition of India, the Sindh Mail used to travel to Hyderabad, Sindh via the Hyderabad–Mirpur Khas–Khokhrapar–Munabao–Barmer–Luni–Jodhpur–Pali–Marwar–Palanpur–Ahmedabad route.
 It was constructed by Gokuldas Contractor and Associates.

 Background

 Ahmedabad Junction is the primary station of rail transport for the city of Ahmedabad in the state of Gujarat, India and an important center of the Western Railways zone of the Indian Railways.
-Locally, people refer to it as Kalupur Station (as it is situated in the Kalupur area of the walled city) to distinguish it from other stations in the city.
+Locally, it is known as Kalupur Station (as it is situated in the Kalupur area of the walled city) to distinguish it from other stations in the city.

-It contains total 12 platforms in which platform number 10, 11, 12 are closed due to Ahmedabad-Mumbai high speed bullet train and 16 tracks.
+It contains a total of 12 platforms, of which platforms 10, 11, and 12 are closed due to the Ahmedabad–Mumbai high-speed rail project, and has 16 tracks.
 It serves trains that connect Ahmedabad to different parts of Gujarat, as well as major Indian cities.

 Major trains

 The train which originates from Ahmedabad Junction are :